Officials Believe Fireplace To Blame In Mackinac Island Historic Home Fire

 (CBS DETROIT) – There’s new information on a massive fire that damaged an iconic Mackinac Island landmark.

-The Mackinac Island Fire Department says it now believes a fireplace is to blame.READ MORE: Gary Peters' Report On Jan.
-6 Attack At Capitol Details Broad Failures
+The Mackinac Island Fire Department says it now believes a fireplace is to blame.READ MORE: Police Looking For Woman Involved In Critical Hit-And-Run

-The fire quickly spread through the Brigadoon Cottage on Sunday, burning its way through the roof.READ MORE: Detroit Police: 1 Dead, Another Injured When Driver Loses Control, Strikes Pole
+The fire quickly spread through the Brigadoon Cottage on Sunday, burning its way through the roof.READ MORE: Ballot Drive Targets Michigan Law That Underpins Virus Rules

 No one was hurt, and authorities were able to save most of the structure.

-Officials say the damage, which was mostly to the roof, is estimated to cost more than a million dollars.MORE NEWS: There's A Sawmill On Belle Isle?
-Yup, Since 1905
+Officials say the damage, which was mostly to the roof, is estimated to cost more than a million dollars.MORE NEWS: Salvation Army Bed And Bread Program Offers Dependable Meal, Shelter

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.